Survey on Causal-based Machine Learning Fairness Notions: Computing causal quantities from observable data

 In Markovian models (no unobserved confounding), the causal effect is always identifiable (Corollary 3.2.6 in~\cite{pearl2009causality}).
 The simplest case is when there is no confounding between $A$ and $Y$ (Figure~\ref{subfig:fig33_a}).
 In that case, the causal effect matches the conditional probability regardless of any mediator:

-In presence of an observable confounder (Figure~\ref{subfig:fig33_b}), $P(y_a)$ is identifiable by adjusting on the confounder:
+In presence of an observable confounder (Figure~\ref{subfig:fig33_b}), $\pr(y_a)$ is identifiable by adjusting on the confounder:

 where the summation is on values $c$ in the domain (sample space) of $C$ denoted as $dom(C)$.
 Eq.~\ref{eq:int2} is called the back-door formula\footnote{Called also adjustment formula or stratification.}.
-In Makovian models, the causal effect $P(y_{a})$ can also be computed using the truncation formula:
+The backdoor adjusting formula is different from the joint probability and the conditional probability .